Slushi-Github/hxCompileU/README.md

 When compiling, first you compile the Haxe side, then you use a MakeFile to finish the compilation and bring it to the Wii U.

 ## Why?
-Well, ever since I got a Nintendo Wii U a while ago I've been interested in bringing Haxe to this console.
+Well, since I got a Nintendo Wii U a while ago I've been interested in bringing Haxe to this console.
-Officially it's not possible due to mostly Nintendo NDA (Non-Disclosure Agreement) issues, and that you can actually even develop for this console.
+Officially it's not possible mainly due to Nintendo NDA (Non-Disclosure Agreement) issues, and that actually it can't even be developed for this console anymore.

 So... why not experiment to do it taking advantage of the homebrew that exists for the Wii U? hehe! well this is the project for it!